oscrim/E7020E-Project/Presentation.md

 ## Design of the Kicad

 We started to design the implementation of the essentials components, including the microcontroller, the voltage regulator system and the programmable pins.
 Then we added our own components.
 Finally we added some more backup pins and some testpoints to check is everything is working as intended.
+We also added two buttons, one to reset the MCU and one to control the screen.

 ## Soldering